North Shore, Staten Island: Transportation

 The North Shore section of Staten Island is best served by public transportation.
 The Castleton Bus Depot at Castleton and Jewett Avenues is the main depot, and the Meredith Avenue Depot on the West Shore also holds buses for North Shore routes.
 The Staten Island Railway South Shore Branch has stops in Saint George, Tompkinsville, Stapleton, and Clifton.
 The North Shore was previously served by the North Shore Branch of the Staten Island Railway.
-The North Shore is also home to the Staten Island Ferry.
+The Staten Island Ferry serves the North Shore at St. George Terminal.

 Politics

 Politically, the area is registered majority Democrat.
 It boasts the distinction of electing the first African American as its representative when it voted Debi Rose (D) into the New York City Council in November 2009.
-Other elected officials serving the area include District Attorney Michael McMahon (D) Borough President James Oddo (R) New York State Senator Diane Savino (D) New York State Assemblyman Charles Fall (D).
+Other elected officials serving the area include District Attorney Michael McMahon (D) Borough President Vito Fossella (R) New York State Senator Jessica Scarcella-Spanton (D) New York State Assemblyman Charles Fall (D).
 The Island is represented in Congress by Nicole Malliotakis (R).